 What data does LabRadar provide?

 LabRadar provides minimum/maximum velocities, extreme spread, average velocity and standard deviation of a shot series.
 Velocities are constantly tracked and recorded at various distances along the flight path.
 The user will be able to define the distances he would like the velocities displayed.
+You will also be able to download all the shot and series data to a CSV file.

 How reliable is the LabRadar?